 Some golfers may therefore be surprised to hear that the New York metropolitan area boasts more world-class golf courses than any other urban area in the world.

-Long Island, to the east of the city, is a veritable hotbed and it’s not only home to numerous world ranked golf courses, it also has its own golf association (formed in 1922) that currently comprises of 81 affiliated golf clubs, including Shinnecock Hills, National Golf Links of America and Bethpage State Park.
+Long Island, to the east of the city, is a veritable hotbed and it’s not only home to numerous world-ranked golf courses, it also has its own Long Island Golf Association (formed in 1922) which currently comprises more than 70 affiliated golf clubs, including Shinnecock Hills, National Golf Links of America and Bethpage State Park.

 Upstate, the quantity thins out, but you’ll still find Golden Age treats from Donald Ross at Whippoorwill and Oak Hill.
 Further west in New York State you’ll find another classic from Dornoch’s most famous son at the Country Club of Buffalo.

 It’s not easy to accurately count the number of golf courses in New York State because many facilities have multiple courses and varied playing options.
 For example, some facilities claim three different courses from three 9-hole loops.
 It’s likely that there are between 875 and 1,000 courses spread across the Empire State.